galtproject/galtproject-docs/en/Whitepaper.md

 ## Property accounting on Smart contracts

 ### Property Token - ERC721 Token
-The core entity of project is a [ERC721 standart Ethereum token](http://erc721.org/).
+The core entity of project is a NFT [ERC721 standart Ethereum token](http://erc721.org/).
 Each Token cointains geospatial data and represents particular land plot, whole building, room or several rooms.

 There are four types of tokens: